Many thanks to our esteemed panel of energy management experts who served on the 2020 selection committee.

 He currently serves as a Head of Sustainable Energy in WSP, working in projects related to energy efficiency, energy management, renewable energy, asset management and business continuity for companies, governments and international organizations.

-Juan Pablo has over 500 kW of installed power, leading solar bombing projects, over 100 kW of distributed generation (solar) running the largest demand aggregation projects in Chile, and has managed energy savings for more than 600 GWh a year.
+Juan Pablo has over 1 MW of installed power, leading solar bombing projects, over 800 kW of distributed generation (solar) running the largest demand aggregation projects in Chile, and has managed energy savings for more than 600 GWh a year.
 In addition to that, he was responsible for the design and implementation of the only Energy Efficiency Consultants Register, and led the reformulation process of financial guarantees for ESCO projects in this country, being in charge of two GEF projects.

-As the manager of the Industry and Mining Area at the Energy Efficiency Chilean Agency, Juan Pablo took part in the design team of the main public policy on energy management: The Energy Efficiency Seal 2017.
-Additionally, he has run for over two years the Promotion Program for Energy Management Systems in Chile, and is responsible for the implementation of three Combined heat and power projects in the Chilean industrial sector based on Internal Combustion Engines, totaling over 1MW of power in these pilot projects.
+As the manager of the Industry and Mining Area at the Energy Efficiency Chilean Agency, Juan Pablo took part in the design team of the main public policy on energy management: The Energy Efficiency Seal.
+Additionally, he has run for over two years the Promotion Program for Energy Management Systems in Chile, and is responsible for the implementation of four combined heat and power projects in the Chilean industrial sector based on Internal Combustion Engines, totaling over 1MW of power in these pilot projects.

-Juan Pablo has the CEM and CRU Certifications, and is a ISO 50001 Lead Auditor with international IRCA Certification, and is a member of the ISO/TC 301 committee.
+Juan Pablo has the CEM and CRU Certifications, is an ISO 50001 Lead Auditor with international IRCA Certification, and is a member of the ISO/TC 301 committee.

 Christoph Graser is holding a degree as electrical engineer.
 He had been working for over 17 years in various places in the German electricity utility sector.
 His professional activities have covered all aspects of electrical energy supply, i.e. conventional power generation, electricity transmission and distribution systems, renewable energy technologies and embedded generation.

-Mr. Graser has a long track of experience in international standardization on subjects like environmental management or system aspects of electrical energy supply, as well as in national and European safety and environmental legislation.
+Mr. Graser has a long track of experience in international standardization on subjects like environmental management or system aspects of electrical energy supply, as well as product safety and environmental legislation.
 He is actively involved in energy management system standardization in international and European bodies and has been chairman of the German mirror committee to ISO/TC 301 energy management and energy savings since 2007.
+In addition, he was appointed as co-chair of the CEN/CENELEC Sector Forum Energy Management and Energy Transition in 2017.

-He co-authored a much-noticed book on energy management and ISO 50001, has chaired several workshops and seminars and held numerous presentations on energy management and energy efficiency.
+He co-authored several publications on energy management and ISO 50001, chaired several workshops and seminars and held numerous presentations on energy management and energy efficiency.

-Overall Aris has 15 years experience in Energy and Sustainability topic, in which the last 5 years spent as National Project Coordinator for UNIDO-GEF4 Industrial Energy Efficiency Project in Indonesia.
+Overall, Aris has 15 years experience in Energy and Sustainability topic, in which 6 years spent as National Project Coordinator for UNIDO-GEF4 Industrial Energy Efficiency Project in Indonesia.
 Through this project over 65 million USD energy saving has been achieved by the participating industries and adequate numbers of trained local experts are available in the Indonesia market.

-Aris has been served the national technical committee on energy management system in the Ministry of Energy and Mineral Resources for the last 3 years and also a member of the National Accreditation Body (KAN) technical committee.
+Aris has been served as the chairman of the national technical committee on energy management system in the Ministry of Energy and Mineral Resources for the last 4 years and also the chairman of the National Accreditation Body (KAN) technical committee on EnMS.
 Since 2016 Aris was selected as one of the committee member to the Clean Energy Ministerial (CEM) energy management system leadership award.
 Aris is a certified energy manager, a certified energy assessor and also a certified IRCA Lead Auditor of ISO 50001.
-Aris is the founder of Indonesia Energy Institute a pool of EnMS Expert and Energy Conservation Sustainable Solutions www.solusienergi.id, a services provider on EnMS and Energy Audit in Indonesia.
+Aris is the co-founder of Energy Conservation Sustainable Solutions www.enercoss.com, a service provider on EnMS and Energy Audit in Indonesia.

-In the last 2 years he provided trainings on EnMS ISO 50001, ISO 50006 and ISO 150015 and also life cycle cost of energy for some companies in Indonesia.
-He is now the main trainer and experts on Energy Manager for Indonesia Ministry of Energy and Mineral Resources.
+In the last 3 years, the company provided trainings on EnMS ISO 50001, ISO 50006 and ISO 15015 and also life cycle cost of energy for some companies in Indonesia.

 Liam McLaughlin is the Chief Technical Officer with GEN Europe, an independent energy efficiency and energy management systems consultancy with offices in Ireland and Spain.
 He has worked in energy efficiency for the past 25 years, initially as an energy manager in industry and since 2001 as an independent consultant.
 He works with large energy using clients in industry, commerce and the public sector internationally.